A bride hugs her groom as they stand in the snow on a sunny day outside of the plan that chartered them.

 Kenai Fjords National Park

-Alaska has 17 National Parks!
-That is almost half of all of the United State’s National Parks!
-Kenai, is for sure one of my favorites and offers a ton of things to do and see for your elopement.
-When Bill + I first started planning our own elopement, this was the first thing on our list for consideration.
-The park is home to 40 different glaciers, probably most known in the area is Exit Glacier.
-This park is so stunning and first on the list because it has it all – mountains, water, glaciers and a ton to do!
-If you elope here you may want to consider staying in Seward which is not too far from Anchorage, but you will want to rent a car.
+Alaska has 8 National Parks!
+That is second only to the state of California.
+So while eloping in Yosemite or having a Joshua Tree wedding are magical in their own right, there really is no place even close to Alaska in terms of the enchanting solitude and seemingly endless natural landscape!
+Kenai, is for sure one of our favorites and offers a ton of things to do and see for your elopement.
+When Bill + I first started planning our own elopement, this was the first location on our list for consideration.
+While we ended up eloping in Mt.
+Rainier National Park on our very own wonderland trail backpacking trip, we are so glad we got the chance to visit Kenai Fjords a few years later.
+The park is home to 40 different glaciers, with the most known in the area being Exit Glacier.
+It’s true for all of Alaska really, but when it comes to getting close and personal with glaciers, this park does not disappoint!
+It is so stunning and the first on the list because it has it all – mountains, water, glaciers and a ton to do!
+If you elope here you may want to consider staying in Seward which is not too far from Anchorage, but you will most definitely need to rent a car.
 For more information on visiting the park and planning your wedding here/permit information you need to visit the National Park’s website.

 Where to stay in Seward?